 If you are an elder or anyone living with a serious illness, chances are you have already been asked about your treatment decisions, even asked to fill out forms.
 While seemingly simple, these forms have a big impact on the type of medical care you receive.
 Accepting medical care, and when to stop it, is deeply informed by our Catholic faith.
-None of them should completed without a thorough understanding of what these forms mean and what our faith teaches about sickness, suffering, and end-of-life care.
+None of these forms should completed without a thorough understanding of what they mean and what our faith teaches about sickness, suffering, and end-of-life care.

 Medical Care Decision Forms

-Kris Correira, DScPAS, MHP, PA-C, DFAAPA has 27 years of clinical experience in emergency medicine and primary care discussing end-of-life care with patients and their families, helping them understand and complete these forms.
-She is certified in Healthcare Ethics through the National Catholic Bioethics Center and is a member of the Catholic Medical Association.
+Kris Correira, DScPAS, MHP, PA-C, DFAAPA is a physician assistant with 27 years of clinical experience in emergency medicine and primary care, discussing end-of-life care with patients and their families.
+She is a member of the Catholic Medical Association and is certified in Healthcare Ethics through the National Catholic Bioethics Center.
 She holds a Doctor of Science in Physician Assistant Studies and a Master of Health Professions.
-She is a Distinguished Fellow of the American Academy of Physician Assistants and the Education Committee Chair of Physician Assistants in Hospice and Palliative Medicine.
+She is a Distinguished Fellow of the American Academy of Physician Assistants.